Deforestation in Cambodia: Reducing Emissions from Deforestation and forest Degradation (REDD+) Program

 RGC adopted the National REDD+ Strategy (NRS) 2017 – 2021.
 This policy established an inter-ministry platform for combating climate change effects through the improvement of natural resources and forest area.
-REDD+ is a program that allows private companies to purchase and protect carbon stocks from developing countries as a part of cooperate social responsibility (CSR) or climate commitments.
+REDD+ is a program that allows private companies to purchase and protect carbon stocks from developing countries as a part of cooperate social responsibility or climate commitments.
 These projects provide funding for protected area management, and provide alternative, sustainable land use options compared to other uses like economic land concessions.
 In 2016, the Walt Disney Corporation purchased carbon credits worth US$2.6 million from Cambodia.
 Since 2016, Cambodia has received over US$11 million from carbon credits.